lwp0201/ztygalaxy.github.io-1/_posts/2018-10-18-How to implement an algorithm from a scientific paper.md

 ---
 layout: post
-title: [转]How to implement an algorithm from a scientific paper
+title: How to implement an algorithm from a scientific paper
 tags:
   - Notes
 ---